Vadera007/Formula_1/README.md

 Features & Data Points

+The "Trinity" Ensemble Model:

+The model is an ensemble of three powerful gradient boosting rankers: XGBoost, LightGBM, and CatBoost.
+Instead of predicting an exact position, these models are trained to learn the correct order of drivers.
+The final prediction is an average of their outputs, making it more robust and accurate than any single model.

 The model's accuracy is driven by a comprehensive set of features engineered from official Formula 1 data.
 The "Trinity" ensemble analyzes the following key areas: